BaseSpatialAudioEngine

 muteAllRemoteAudioStreams

-Stops or resumes subscribing to the audio streams of all remote users.
+Stops or resumes subscribing to all remote users' audio streams.

 Future<void> muteAllRemoteAudioStreams(bool mute);

-After successfully calling this method, the local user stops or resumes subscribing to the audio streams of all remote users, including all subsequent users.
+After successfully calling this method, the local user will stop or resume subscribing to all remote users' audio streams, including those who join the channel after the method is called.

 Note:

-• When using the spatial audio effect, if you need to set whether to stop subscribing to the audio streams of all remote users, Agora recommends calling this method instead of the muteAllRemoteAudioStreams method in RtcEngine.
+• When using spatial audio, to set whether to subscribe to all remote users' audio streams, it is recommended to call this method instead of the muteAllRemoteAudioStreams method of RtcEngine.

-• After calling this method, you need to call updateSelfPosition and updateRemotePosition to update the spatial location of the local user and the remote user; otherwise, the settings in this method do not take effect.
+• After calling this method, you need to call updateSelfPosition and updateRemotePosition to update the spatial positions of the local and remote users; otherwise, the settings in this method will not take effect.

 Parameters